it-at-m/opensource.muenchen.de/software/integreat.md

 The integreat-chat uses a large language model to answer questions based on the content of the Integreat app.
 For incoming requests, the system generates suggested answers for the human agents in our [Zammad](zammad).

+The integreat-chat is currently in beta phase and answers questions with a success rate of over 50%.
+About 40% of the inquiries were too specific for the chat, requiring responses from human agents.